Connect and Engage: In Person

 - Council of International Schools Forum (CIS)

-Periodically, EducationUSA holds workshops that bring together advisers from a particular world region for intensive training.
+Periodically, EducationUSA holds regional forums that bring together advisers from a particular world region for intensive training.
 U.S. higher education professionals are invited to present specialized training sessions while networking with advisers and regional educational advising coordinators (REACs) during these events.
 Annoucements about these events will be made through the HEI eNews.
-The Western Hemisphere Regional Forum will be taking place in Lima, Peru this coming April.
-Session proposals are now being accepted for this Forum.
-Details can be found on the Western Hemisphere Regional Forum site.
+Europe and Eurasia will be hosting their Regional Forum, September 22-24, 2014, in Tbilisi, Georgia.
+More details can be found on the Europe and Eurasia Regional Forum site.